dnsosebee/garden/src/content/docs/art/bound.md

 ---
 title: Bound
-description: Bound One is a visual art piece by Daniel Sosebee and friends.
+description: Bound One is a visual art piece by Daniel Sosebee.
 ---

 <a class="card" href="/art#bound">← back to gallery</a>